smessie/Article-ESWC2024-DFDP/content/implementation.md

 ### FormCli

-Just like the previously discussed FormRenderer app, the FormCli app is also a form renderer application.
+Similar to the FormRenderer app, the FormCli app is also a form renderer, but it operates as a command-line application, allowing usage without a GUI.
-The difference is that this is a command line application, meaning that it can be used without a GUI.
 It is written in JavaScript and uses the Node.js runtime environment.
-It uses the same library as the FormRenderer app to query the different resources, namely Comunica.
-The architecture and implementation of this application are very similar to the FormRenderer app.
+Its architecture and implementation closely resemble that of the FormRenderer app, and also uses Comunica for querying various resources.

 The [Inquirer.js](cite:cites boudrias_sboudriasinquirerjs_2013) library is used to prompt the user interactively with the different questions contained in the form.
 Based on the field type, a different kind of prompt is used.
 To support easy input of dates, the [inquirer-date-prompt](cite:cites havermale_haversnailinquirer-date-prompt_2021) plugin is used.

-The FormCli app lacks authentication support with a Solid identity provider, as the Solid protocol does not currently offer proper authentication for command-line applications.
+The FormCli app does not support authentication with a Solid identity provider, as the Solid protocol lacks proper authentication for command-line applications.
-Inrupt has a Solid authentication library for the CLI, it necessitates manual setup of prerequisites such as refresh tokens and client credentials [](cite:cites inrupt_authenticate_nodate).
+Although Inrupt has a Solid authentication library for the CLI, it requires manual setup of prerequisites like refresh tokens and client credentials [](cite:cites inrupt_authenticate_nodate).
-As this is out of scope, there is no authentication implemented.
+Authentication is not implemented as it falls outside the scope of this project.
-The primary focus is demonstrating the feasibility of a form renderer app without a GUI, which does not require authentication.
+The main emphasis is on demonstrating the feasibility of a form renderer app without a GUI, not requiring authentication.